doubleu0-0/Np-x-Verztec-Team3/s.md

-# 📌 NP × Verztec Team 3 — Lunar AI
+# 📌 NP Team 3 × Verztec Lunar AI

 **Lunar AI** is an intelligent chatbot designed to handle corporate queries for Verztec.
-This project integrates a modern web interface built with Vite, React, and TailwindCSS, alongside a FastAPI backend and Redis for caching.
+This project integrates a modern web interface built with Vite, React, alongside a FastAPI backend and Redis for caching.

 ---